A lot of people ask me about brand design and the graphics that accompany these blog posts.

-Take, for example, the traditional 4Ps of marketing: Product, Price, Place & Promotion.
+Take, for example, the traditional 4Ps of marketing: Product, Price, Place (distribution) & Promotion.
 It’s an old-school notion that’s just as applicable today as it was in the heyday of Madison Avenue.
 However, there’s at least one new P you should also seriously consider.

-But before we get to that, let’s look at the originals that make up the 4 Ps of marketing.
+But before we get to that, let’s look at the originals that make up the 4 Ps of Marketing.
 Consider it a handy refresher:

 There’s an old saying in advertising circles… “nothing kills a crummy product faster than great advertising.”

 Thirty years ago, if you had pockets deep enough for a sustained mass media campaign and a good creative team, you could you could go to market with a mediocre, me-too product or service.

 Not anymore.
 These days your product or product line-up has to be among the best in class.
 Because people expect more.
 They’re looking for something compelling — and genuinely different — that’s built in to your core product or service.
 In other words, the marketing needs to be baked right into the product.

 Seth Godin talks about a Purple Cow or a “Free prize inside.”

 Tom Peters talks about the pursuit of WOW!